Etra-00/Etra-00/README.md

 - 👀 I’m interested in just about everything the world of technology has to offer.

-- 🌱 I’m currently developing an application framework in C++, along with a testbed game to make use of its features!
+- 🌱 I’m currently developing an application framework in C, along with a creation tool that utilizes this framework!

 - 💞️ I’m not looking to collaborate on anything right now, as I have no experience in doing so...
 Although I am happy to consider any invites, and I'm always happy to meet others!